vivianyaguirre/university-research-system/README.md

 <img width="909" alt="Screenshot 2024-12-03 at 12 19 42 AM" src="https://github.com/user-attachments/assets/a6c15ac7-8776-4004-9b1e-ff0c5edabc4e">

 ### Description:
+This visualization compares the used budget and allocated grant amount for different research projects, including "Machine Learning in Healthcare," "AI Research," "Quantum Mechanics," and "Organic Chemistry."
+The chart is divided into two sections: the upper chart shows the used budget for each project, while the lower chart displays the total allocated grant amount.
+Each project is represented by a distinct color, with a consistent color scheme across both sections for easy comparison.
+### Justification:
+This visualization is designed to provide insights into how effectively research projects utilize their allocated budgets.
+By comparing the used budget with the allocated grant amount, it highlights discrepancies between funding allocation and actual usage.
+For instance, "Machine Learning in Healthcare" shows a higher used budget compared to other projects, indicating significant resource utilization, while "Quantum Mechanics" appears to underutilize its allocated budget.
+This comparison enables stakeholders to assess financial efficiency, identify potential underfunding or overspending, and make informed decisions regarding future budget adjustments or reallocation.
+The clear color coding and split charts ensure readability and ease of interpretation.

 ## Visualization - Query #2:
 <img width="942" alt="Screenshot 2024-12-03 at 12 11 31 AM" src="https://github.com/user-attachments/assets/d5d92260-d407-4fd0-a03e-636d54fe6f16">